markekraus/PSRAW/docs/PrivateFunctions/Request-RedditOAuthTokenImplicit.md

 ```

 ## DESCRIPTION
 Requests an OAuth Access Token from Reddit using the `implicit` grant flow.
-This method allows `Installed` apps to obtain an OAuth Access token allowing tha pplication to act on behalf of a user.
+This method allows `Installed` apps to obtain an OAuth Access token allowing the application to act on behalf of a user.
 For more information see the `Implicit` parameter description for `Request-RedditOAuthToken`.

 This function calls `Show-RedditOAuthWindow` and returns the results as a `System.Uri`